Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates that income in Cotswold Hills is aligned with national averages.
-The median income is $54,937 and the average income stands at $67,495.
-This contrasts with Rest of Qld's figures, which show a median income of $53,146 and an average income of $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Cotswold Hills would be approximately $60,381 (median) and $74,184 (average) as of September 2025.
-Census data reveals that incomes in Cotswold Hills cluster around the 73rd percentile nationally.
-Income analysis shows that 34.5% of individuals earn between $1,500 and $2,999 per week, with a total of 718 individuals in this earnings band.
-The district demonstrates affluence, with 32.4% earning over $3,000 per week.
-After housing costs, residents retain 89.5% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 6th decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Cotswold Hills is $54,937 and average income is $67,495.
+This compares to Rest of Qld's median income of $53,146 and average income of $66,593.
+By September 2025, estimated median income would be approximately $60,381 and average income $74,184, based on Wage Price Index growth of 9.91%.
+Census data indicates incomes in Cotswold Hills cluster around the 73rd percentile nationally.
+Income analysis reveals that 34.5% (724 individuals) earn between $1,500 and $2,999 per week, similar to surrounding regions at 31.7%.
+Notably, 32.4% of residents earn over $3,000 weekly, supporting premium retail and services.
+After housing costs, residents retain 89.5% of income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income